 - The exemption under Leave Travel Allowance is not available for more than two children born after October 1, 1998

 - One can claim LTA only twice in a block of four years

 - If LTA isn’t claimed in a particular block, it can be carried over to the next block and used in the first year of the next block itself.

 - LTA exemption offers cover for the family of the individual too.
 A family, under LTA, includes immediate family which is the parents, siblings, spouse, and children.

-Consider an example where Mr. Anand is provided LTA of Rs.25,000 by his employer but Anand spends only Rs.
-20,000 on the travel cost, then the exemption is limited to only Rs.
-20,000 since the exemption is only valid for travel expenses and not other expenses such as food expense or accommodation expense.
+Consider an example where Mr. Krish is provided LTA of Rs.30,000 by his employer but Krish spends only Rs.
+25,000 on the travel cost, then the exemption is limited to only Rs.
+25,000 since the exemption is only valid for travel expenses and not other expenses such as food expenses or accommodation expenses.